Be a shop volunteer

 Your welcoming nature will ensure that our shops are a friendly and attractive place to buy from.

 For many people, buying something from an RNLI shop will be the first time they come into contact with our charity.
 And as a shop volunteer, you could be the person who inspires them to support us now and in the future.

-- Shop volunteer: offer a friendly and efficient service to all shop customers.
+Offer a friendly and efficient service to all shop customers.
 There is also the opportunity to take on specific tasks such as stock coordination, visual display, rota coordination and banking.

-- Shop manager / coordinator: manage and motivate a team of shop volunteers and maximise the shop’s potential.
+Manage and motivate a team of shop volunteers and maximise the shop’s potential.